 ACOUSTIC COMFORT IN THE OFFICE ENVIRONMENT

 The psychological impact of noise is more often noticed in rooms where people stay for longer periods of time, like offices, which will be used as an example for this introduction to psychoacoustics.
-Noise causes irritation, elevated stress levels and reduces performance.
+Noise causes irritation elevated stress levels and reduces performance.
 For employees who work with cognitively challenging tasks, noise is particularly disturbing – and frustrating.
 There is even evidence that stress from noise affects performance even after the exposure has occurred.

 Previously, the efforts for controlling noise in buildings was only focused on physical solutions, such as acoustic ceilings and vertical barriers.

-However, the requirements for the workplaces of the 21st century – especially in the connection with open office environments – calls for a more holistic approach that includes psychological, physiological as well as physical solutions.
+However, the requirements for the workplaces of the 21st century – especially in the connection with open office environments – call for a more holistic approach that includes psychological, physiological as well as physical solutions.